Chinese red-headed centipede: Food and medicine

-A study by Kim et al. investigated the nutritional value of S. s. mutilans hoping to extend the application of this species from traditional medicine only.
+A study by Kim et al. investigated the nutritional value of S. mutilans hoping to extend the application of this species from traditional medicine only.
 Nutritional analysis on this species found that it is high in crude protein (around 55%) and fat (around 26-30%).
 Essential amino acids were present, with lysine being the most common (around 3.5% of all essential amino acids), and glutamic acid being the most common nonessential amino acid present in the centipede (around 7% of all nonessential amino acids).
 Unsaturated fatty acids were also present, with oleic acid being the most common (around 41-48%).
 Mercury was found, but the concentration was below food safety limits.
 Pathogenic microorganisms were not found in the centipede samples.
-From these findings, the researchers suggested that S. s. mutilans has the potential to be a medicine and food ingredient.
+From these findings, the researchers suggested that S. mutilans has the potential to be a medicine and food ingredient.